bddap/resume/readme.md

 - Bachelor of Computer Science in progress
 	- Attending Portland Community College
 	- Planning to transfer to Portland State University.
+- Associate of General Studies from Portland Community College
 - Internship at Keyssa

 # Technical Skills